mal0101/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -The 1-who_am_i file contains a script that prints the effective username of the current user.
 -The 2-groups file contains a script that prints all the groups the current user is part of.
 -The 3-new_owner file contains a script that changes the owner of the file hello to the user betty.
+-The 4-empty file contains a script that creates an empty file called hello.